-Having created test cases these will generate complier errors as the methods increaseCredit() and deleteClient() do not exist.
+Having created appropriate test cases our code will generate complier errors as the methods IncreaseCredit() and DeleteClient() do not exist.

-We must now create the methods and revise them until these tests pass.
+We must now add these methods o our program and revise them until these tests pass.

-The increaseCredit() method is given below...
+The IncreaseCredit() method is given below...

 '''

-public void increaseCredit(int pExtraCredit) {
+public void IncreaseCredit(int extraCredit)

+{

-credit = credit + pExtraCredit;
+credit = credit + extraCredit;

+}

 '''